JurgitaE/museum-of-candy/README.md

 Site published at: https://jurgitae.github.io/museum-of-candy/

-This is based on a[web-developer-bootcamp](https://www.udemy.com/course/the-web-developer-bootcamp/).
+This is based on a [web-developer-bootcamp](https://www.udemy.com/course/the-web-developer-bootcamp/).

 ## 🎯 Project features/goals